-Rheumatoid arthritis (RA) is the most debilitating type of arthritis because it can cause deformity and disability.
-It affects more than 1 million Americans—including 200,000 children who have juvenile rheumatoid arthritis.
-RA's onset usually occurs between the ages of 20 and 50, but is known to affect older adults, too.
+Rheumatoid arthritis (RA) is the most debilitating type of arthritis because it can cause adult deformity and disability.
+It affects more than 1.5 million adult Americans.
+The type of RA that affects children is Juvenile Idiopathic Arthritis (JIA).
+RA's onset usually occurs between the ages of 30 and 60, but is known to affect older adults, too.
 Women are affected three times as often as men.

 In the spine, RA usually affects the joints in the neck (cervical spine).
 It is an autoimmune disease: the body’s own immune system attacks joints and connective tissue, leading to pain, swelling, and stiffness.
 Some patients experience disability and loss of joint function.
 There are many other types of arthritis, including osteoarthritis (spondylosis), a type that commonly affects the spine.

 The bones of the spine are the vertebrae (eg, vertebral bodies).
 The spine is divided into 4 regions: cervical (neck), thoracic (upper or mid-back), lumbar (lower back), and sacral (sacrum, back of the pelvis).